-A: We sent you this Proxy Statement and the enclosed proxy card because the Board of Directors of the Company (the "Board" or the "Board of Directors") is soliciting your proxy to vote at the 2008 Annual Meeting of Shareholders (the "Annual Meeting").
-The Annual Meeting will be held at the Meydenbauer Center, 11100 NE 6th Street, Bellevue, Washington 98004 on June 25, 2008, at 9:00 a.m.
+A: We sent you the Notice of Internet Availability of Proxy Materials because the Board of Directors of the Company (the "Board" or the "Board of Directors") is soliciting your proxy to vote at the 2009 Annual Meeting of Shareholders (the "Annual Meeting").
+The Annual Meeting will be held at the Meydenbauer Center, 11100 NE 6th Street, Bellevue, Washington 98004 on September 15, 2009, at 9:00 a.m.

 This Proxy Statement summarizes the information regarding the matters to be voted upon at the Annual Meeting.
 You do not need to attend the Annual Meeting, however, to vote your shares.
-You may simply complete, sign, and return the enclosed proxy card or vote your shares by telephone or over the Internet in accordance with the instructions contained on the proxy card.
+You may simply vote your shares by telephone or over the Internet in accordance with the instructions contained on the proxy card or print, complete, sign, and return the proxy card.

-On April 28, 2008 there were 56,739,862 shares of common stock of the Company outstanding.
+On July 20, 2009 there were 76,163,000 shares of common stock of the Company outstanding.
 If you owned shares of our common stock at the close of business on the record date, you are entitled to one vote for each share of common stock you owned as of that date.
-We began mailing this Proxy Statement on or about May 5, 2008 to all shareholders entitled to vote their shares at the Annual Meeting.
+We made this Proxy Statement available on or about August 4, 2009 to all shareholders entitled to vote their shares at the Annual Meeting.